SineStriker/qt-json-autogen/README.md

     ```
 + Use `QAS_ENUM_DECLARE` to define the serializer and deserializer of the enumeration, then it becomes serializable.

-+ The string format of a enumeration value is same as the one in definition, use `QAS_ATTRIBUTE` to override it, the quotes are optional.
++ The string format of a enumeration value is same as the one in definition, use `__qas_attr__` to override it, the quotes are optional.

 + If a enumeration value is marked with `QAS_IGNORE`, then it will be transparent during serialization.